Massachusetts Provincial Congress: Second Congress

 With the escalating military conflict with Great Britain the Congress adopted measures as to safeguard and preserve supplies in the event of the confiscation of materials by Royal authorities or further hardship brought on by war.
 This included the stockpiling of straw as well as linen.
 The delegates further resolves that any person who did business with the Royal Army would mark themselves as an enemy of the people of Massachusetts Bay.
 Delegates dealt with the issue of securing funds for its delegates and to estimate the commercial and economic cost that has been incurred due to the Boston Port Bill.
 Delegates then decided that an agent ought to be sent to the Province of Quebec in order to determine what the political atmosphere was and where public opinion regarding the Intolerable Acts resided.
 Congress also sent correspondence to the Board of Selectmen of each town to organize and train the militia due to the immediate military threat from Great Britain.
 Additionally the Congress prioritized the manufacture and purchasing of as many weapons as needed for defense.
 A committee was then formed in order to better communicate with the other revolutionary New England governments, as well as colonial governments in Canada.

 March 16 was designated by Congress to be a public day of fasting and or prayer, and was to be done in respect to the current political crisis but also as continuation of custom from their forebears.

 The Second Congress attempted to further regulate and centralize the armed forces in the Province.
 This included the institution of an oath of allegiance for the head of the Provincial militia/army to the President of the Congress, the regulation of the Committee of Safety, and the forced disarmament of all persons in the Province who were suspected of not having a willingness to join in the militia.
 In terms of martial matters the Congress also wished to expand the size of the standing army and expand its artillery and officer corps.
 The Congress also drafted a latter to the Penobscot tribe in attempt to elicit their support in the fight against Great Britain.
 The letter offers supplies and equipment to the tribe in hopes of the Penobscot enlisting other northern Tribes in war.

+Third Congress

+The third Congress brought a return to legislative supremacy and a decrease in power of the executive.
+James Warren was elected as the congress' third president.